GaiaPizzuti/KGE-project/README.md

 During this phase three important steps are performed:

 1) **Entity matching**: which employs reconciling different representations of the same real-world entity across multiple datasets.
-This step was trivial since most of the work necessary for it was performed during the other phases.
+This step was trivial since most of the work necessary for it was performed during the other phases. <br/>
-2) **Entity Identification**: which employs giving a unique identifier to each entity and making it consistent across different datasets.
+2) **Entity Identification**: which employs giving a unique identifier to each entity and making it consistent across different datasets. <br/>
-3) **Entity Mapping**: which employs actually connecting the Teleontology with the datasets, which was done by using Karma.
+3) **Entity Mapping**: which employs actually connecting the Teleontology with the datasets, which was done by using Karma. <br/>

-After the last step a collection of *.ttl* files was outputted, one for each dataset.
+After the last step a collection of *.ttl* files was outputed, one for each dataset.
 An example of the linking process can be found below.

 ![staff](./Phase 5 - Entity Definition/karma/staff.png)

 # Evaluation

+This section describes how the coverage of the Knowledge Graph in regard of the Domain Knowledge, which is used to answer the Competency Questions, was evaluated.
+Six metrics were used, divided into two main categories:

+- **Knowledge Layer evaluation**:.
+This evaluation is performed according to four metrics:
+  - Competency Questions coverage: This evaluation measures how well the Teleontology satisfies the Competency Questions defined at the start of the process.
+This is calculated using two metrics which indicate the coverage of the entity types and the properties over the Competency Questions;
+  - Reference Ontology coverage:  This evaluates how much of the Teleontology is aligned with reference ontologies, improving its interoperability and potential for reuse.
+This is calculated using with two metrics which indicate the coverage of the entity types and the properties over the reference Ontology;
+- **Data layer evaluation**: This evaluation measures how many meaningful relationships (object properties) exist between entities.
+It is composed of two metrics:
+  - Entity connectivity: This metric is measured as the number of object property connections between ETypes;
+  - Property connectivity: This metric measures the proportion of data properties with non-null values per EType.